matze2402/temp_repo/combined/AFO.md

 ## Comments

 No persistant URL to ontology-file available, thus a copy of the ontology is hosted in this github-repo in subdirectory ./ontologies/
-No reasoning possible with FacT++ , as problems with xml:date persifst.
+No reasoning possible with FacT++ , as problems with xml:date persist.

 Reasoning works with HermiT.
-Listed below are the number of axioms of the respective subview of the AFO afo/rec/2022/09/afo.ttl -> 15268    INFO  09:43:25  Ontologies processed in 27652 ms by HermiT afo/CR/2022/09/afo.ttl -> 54 afo/WD/2022/09/afo.ttl -> 15365  INFO  09:44:46  Ontologies processed in 5545 ms by HermiT afo/merged/REC/2022/09/merged -> 40505
+Listed below are the number of axioms of the respective subview of the AFO afo/rec/2022/09/afo.ttl -> 15268    INFO  09:43:25  Ontologies processed in 27652 ms by HermiT afo/CR/2022/09/afo.ttl -> 54 afo/WD/2022/09/afo.ttl -> 15365  INFO  09:44:46  Ontologies procnessed in 5545 ms by HddermiT afo/merged/REC/2022/09/merged -> 40505
 afo/merged/REC/2022/09/merged-without-qudt -> 24409   INFO  09:49:23  Ontologies processed in 72411 ms by HermiT
 afo/merged/REC/2022/09/merged-without-qudt-inferred -> 24605    INFO  09:52:24  Ontologies processed in 109828 ms by HermiT